forestgrape/coronavirus/virion_viability.md

 ### Protein Decay
 Coronaviruses have the proteins N = nucleocapsid protein, M = membrane protein, E = envelope protein and S = spike protein (some e.g. bovine coronaviruses additionally HE protein).
-* The spike proteins is most susceptible to loosing function since 1) the spikes point out from the envelope and thus is well accessible and exposed to substances on the outside.
+* The spike proteins (and HE for coronaviruses where it is present) is most susceptible to loosing function since 1) the spikes point out from the envelope and thus is well accessible and exposed to substances on the outside.
 2) The spikes are not in an energy minimized conformation to have spring loaded energy to initiate cell fusion, this tension makes the delicate.
+* The N protein is not energy minimized thus at increased temperatures self decay occurs.
-* The M, E and N protein are generally more stable than the S protein, so if any of the proteins looses function, it is most likely the S protein [to check and cite].
+* The M and E protein are generally more stable than the S protein, so if any of the proteins looses function, it is most likely the S protein [to check and cite].

 #### Spikes Self Decay
 The spike protein of coronaviruses is temperature sensitive due to the spring loaded energy.
 Above 45 degree the spike can loose the functionality e.g. the transformation from pre- to post-fusion state can occur spontaneously.